Vendors

 Nonprofit

-We offer discounted Fair spaces to registered Nonprofit Organizations interested in sharing information about their mission or selling items to support fundraising efforts.
-It’s a great opportunity to engage with the community and raise awareness for your cause.
+We offer discounted Fair spaces to registered nonprofit organizations that want to share information about their mission or sell items to support fundraising efforts.
+This is a great opportunity to engage with the community and raise awareness for your cause.

 If we approve your application, you must provide proof of Vendor and Exhibitor Insurance.